JetBrains/kotlin/ReadMe.md

 Working with the Kotlin project requires at least IntelliJ IDEA 2019.1.
 You can download IntelliJ IDEA 2019.1 [here](https://www.jetbrains.com/idea/download).

 After cloning the project, to import the project in IntelliJ choose the project directory in the Open project dialog.
-Then, after project opened, select
+Then, after the project is opened, select
 `File` -> `New` -> `Module from Existing Sources...` in the menu, and select `build.gradle.kts` file in the project's root folder.

 In the import dialog, select `use default gradle wrapper`.